About the River Gipping Trust – how and why it was created

 to advance the education of the public in the history, industrial archeology and natural history of the Stowmarket Navigation;

 to promote and develop the recreational opportunities along the river;

 to promote and develop the natural environment of the Gipping Valley.

-The directors and trustees of the Trust have published their Vision Statement which was launched at an open meeting in September 2007.
+The directors and trustees of the Trust have published their Vision Statement which was launched at an open meeting in September 2007 and updated in 2021.